How To Arrange Furniture In A Long Narrow Living Room

 Another approach to experimenting with layouts is to create a mockup of the

-Learning how to create a 2D or 3D floor plan can help you visualize
+Creating a 2D or 3D floor plan can help you visualize different furniture

-different furniture arrangements without having to move anything physically.
+arrangements without having to move a single piece of furniture physically.

 Software allows you to create, save, and revise your narrow living room

 ideas easily.
-You can also save time and money by using the software to
+You can also save time and money by using planning software to

 figure out exactly what dimensions of furniture will fit in your space,